fsouza/dotfiles/README.md

 This is my personal dotfiles config.
 Most interesting bits are probably in the nvim folder.

-This is obviously intended for personal use, but there are bits that could be converted into plugins.
-If you see anything that would be interesting/useful to you, please feel free to open an issue.
+This is obviously intended for personal use, and I share it here for inspiration purposes.

 ## From scratch (macOS only)